Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A SoFlo tutoring session

-In any event, once you get hooked up with a tutor you jive with, the next step is completing a full-length diagnostic SAT exam.
+In any event, once you get hooked up with a tutor you work well with, the next step is completing a full-length diagnostic SAT exam.

 It doesn’t matter whether you’ve never even seen an SAT question before, or are coming in with a solid baseline score and knowledge.
 The point of the diagnostic is to gauge your strengths and weaknesses, as well how you approach different problem types.

-This in turn allows your tutor to design a custom study plan for you that targets high-yield topics.
+This in turn allows your tutor to design a study plan for you that targets higher-yield topics.
 They’ll do their best to identify areas where improvement will do you the most good and start chipping at away at improving your score from there.

 They’ll work with you through sample problems, teach you hard content you need a refresher on, and provide testing hacks.
-In short, they’ll do whatever it takes to help you improve your weak spots and find some score gains.
+However, once again, while the underlying idea is on point, the execution was a little lacking.

 In terms of how you get your tutoring, everything is done through on-on-one Zoom meetings.
 SoFlo uses some pretty nice online teaching tools like a digital whiteboard to make learning seamless from in-person instruction.